2016 - Siqi Li (Accounting)

 2002 - Nam Ling (Computer Engineering)

 2001 - June Carbone (Law)

 The University Award for Recent Achievement in Scholarship recognizes scholarly or creative work over the previous five years by a faculty member that represents a major contribution to a field of knowledge or to the arts.

 For normination guidelines, please see below:

 1. Nominations for the University Award for Recent Achievement in Scholarship are invited each Spring by the Associate Provost for Faculty Development.
 Any Santa Clara University faculty member may nominate a colleague at SCU for the award.

 2. All nominations must be completed through the Recent Achievement Nomination form.

-3. A current curriculum vitae of the nominee must be emailed to email@example.com for the nomination to be considered.
+3. A current curriculum vitae of the nominee must be included for consideration.

 4. The following criteria are required for eligibility: